 To facilitate a direct understanding of the relations within the European Union, students are encouraged to participate in seminars, conferences, and workshops with politicians and officials working in EU institutions and scholars from other Universities, especially the European University Institute of Florence.
 Students are also required to complete an internship of three months in Brussels, on the basis of agreements with the University of Florence.
 When possible, internships can be supported through the Erasmus job placement program.

 This track is complemented by a number of other extracurricular activities aimed at familiarizing students with the practical operation of European Union institutions, as well as increasing students' ability to communicate in a public context (http://www.unifi. it/relazioni-internazionali-studi-europei/CMpro-ls-32.html).
-Specifically, in collaboration with James Madison University and their Master in European Policy Studies program, an annual simulation of a meeting of the EU's Foreign Affairs Council is organized under the supervision of two senior members of the European Parliament.
-Another project in cooperation with James Madison University allows Italian and American students the opportunity to further develop their communication skills by giving lectures to high school students on the role of the United States and the European Union in international affairs.
+Specifically, in collaboration with the James Madison University and their Master in European Policy Studies program, an annual simulation of a meeting of the EU's Foreign Affairs Council is organized under the supervision of two senior members of the European Parliament.
+Another project in cooperation with the James Madison University allows Italian and American students the opportunity to further develop their communication skills by giving lectures to high school students on the role of the United States and the European Union in international affairs.